swiftie1230/Compiler/README.md

-# Compiler project
+# Compiler project 👩🏻‍💻

-## In this project I Implemented,
+## In this project, I Implemented,

 ### 1. Lexical analyzer